State-dependent geometries from magic-enriched quantum codes: Discussion

 \section{Discussion}

 In this work we studied how deviations from exact quantum error-correcting codes can produce entropic features reminiscent of gravitational backreaction.
 We introduced a modified RT-like entropy decomposition for approximate subsystem erasure-correcting codes and showed that the resulting proto-area entropy becomes state dependent.
-In particular, the proto-area typically increases with the entropy or entanglement of the logical state, closely resembling the response of extremal surfaces to bulk entropy in the quantum extremal surface (QES) formula.
+In particular, the proto-area typically increases with the entropy or entanglement of the logical state, closely resembling gravity-induced effects such as the response of extremal surfaces to bulk entropy in the quantum extremal surface (QES) formula.
 We further showed that the strength of this response is controlled by a tripartite form of non-local magic in the encoding.
 These results apply to a broad class of skewed subsystem quantum codes and provide toy models capable of reproducing gravity-like entropic behavior in both hyperbolic and near-flat emergent geometries.

-A key lesson is that exact quantum error correction is too rigid to reproduce gravitational backreaction.
-In exact erasure-correcting codes, matter and geometric degrees of freedom are cleanly separated and the area term is necessarily state independent.
+A key lesson is that exact subsystem erasure-correcting codes are too rigid to reproduce gravitational backreaction.
+For such codes, matter and geometric degrees of freedom are cleanly separated and the area term is necessarily state independent.
 Approximate recovery relaxes this separation, allowing correlations between recoverable bulk degrees of freedom and the geometric entanglement structure.
 The absence of backreaction in stabilizer codes can therefore be traced to the absence of the required non-local quantum resources.

 Our analysis also highlights an important distinction between operator reconstruction and state recovery in approximate codes.
 While these notions coincide in exact QECCs, they can diverge when recovery becomes approximate.
 The framework developed here focuses on optimal state recovery and entropic quantities rather than operator reconstruction.
 Clarifying the relation between this entropic picture and operator-based formulations remains an important direction for further study.